Contemplating Life and Insurance

 Whether it’s your wife and kids, your siblings, or your parents, what happens to them, what happens to them in the event of your passing?

-You have real estate properties, but the person who’s going to inherit these properties in your passing isn’t exactly financially stable.
+You have real estate properties, but the person who will inherit these properties in your passing isn’t financially stable.

-When someone dies, the person who inherits the properties will have to pay relevant taxes.
-And when there isn’t enough cash available, you can just imagine the problems this might cause.
+When someone dies, the person who inherits the property must pay relevant taxes.
+And when there isn’t enough cash available, you can imagine the problems this might cause.

 You get into a terrible accident that leaves you permanently disabled and unable to work.

-With the right coverage, your insurance provider will release the death benefit with no further obligation to pay the remaining premiums.
+With the right coverage, your insurance provider will release the death benefit without further obligation to pay the remaining premiums.

 You and your spouse just bought your first home and you rely solely on your income to pay for the mortgage.